ben-laird/typelaunch/typelaunch/typelaunch-contributing.md

 Look for any issues you could help with.
 TypeLaunch does not use assignees for issues to allow for anyone to fork and work on whatever suits them.

 Next, clone TypeLaunch to your local machine.
-Run `npm install` at the root of the project to get your packages delivered right to your `node_modules` directory and get husky hooks up and running.
-If you intend to write any code, run `npm run watch:build` and in a new terminal instance run `npm run watch:test`.
-Oftentimes just running the latter is okay, since TypeLaunch is just meant to be a template repo and requires no full build.
+Run `pnpm install` at the root of the project to get your packages delivered right to your `node_modules` directory.
+If you intend to write any code, run `pnpm run dev`.

 ## Adding an Issue